luketpeterson/atomspace-bootstrap-guide/contents/05_logical_inferencing.rst

 Logical Inference
 ------------------------------------------------------------------------

-BORIS
+TODO

 Let's start out by assigning a property to some concepts.
 In this case, let's define the number of wheels each object has with this Scheme snippet.

-BORIS HOW to EXPRESS SOME statements, e.g. how many wheels does something have.
+TODO HOW to EXPRESS SOME statements, e.g. how many wheels does something have.
 Bicycle: 2.
 Car 4.
 Animal 0.

-BORIS HOW TO query the number of wheels.
+TODO HOW TO query the number of wheels?

-BORIS EvaluationLink???

 A dog has 0 wheels.
 Dog implies Animal, Animal has 0 wheels.